eslint/eslint/docs/user-guide/getting-started.md

 $ ./node_modules/.bin/eslint --init
 ```

-After that, you can run ESLint on any file or directory like this:
+After that, you can run ESLint in your project's root directory like this:

 ```
 $ ./node_modules/.bin/eslint yourfile.js